-Of course I had a few expectations—a gorgeous but functional capsule wardrobe, an uncluttered, easy to clean home, and a much healthier bank balance—but looking back now I realise I really didn’t understand the fundamental ways minimalism would change my life.
+Of course, I had a few expectations—a gorgeous but functional capsule wardrobe, an uncluttered, easy to clean home, and a much healthier bank balance—but looking back now I realise I didn’t understand the fundamental ways a minimalist lifestyle would change me.

-You see, the real problem with clutter isn’t your actual things – it’s the decisions they represent.
+You see, the real problem with too much stuff isn’t with your physical possessions; instead, it’s the decisions they represent.

 On any given day, I’d come home after a long day at work and this is what I’d hear: